Quantum mechanics over real numbers fully reproduces standard quantum theory: K a hler space quantum mechanics

 \subsection{Definition of a K\"{a}hler space}

-A \ka space $\ks$ \cite{Volovich2025a,Volovich2025b} is a quadruplet $(\mathbb{V},g,\omega,J)$ where $\mathbb{V}$ is a real vector space, $g$ is a positive-definite inner product (metric), $\omega$ is a non-degenerate skew-symmetric bilinear form (symplectic form), and $J:\mathbb{V}\to\mathbb{V}$ is a complex structure satisfying $J^2=-\id$.
+A K\"{a}hler space $\ks$ \cite{Volovich2025a,Volovich2025b} is a quadruplet $(\mathbb{V},g,\omega,J)$ where $\mathbb{V}$ is a real vector space, $g$ is a positive-definite inner product (metric), $\omega$ is a non-degenerate skew-symmetric bilinear form (symplectic form), and $J:\mathbb{V}\to\mathbb{V}$ is a complex structure satisfying $J^2=-\id$.
 These are linked by the fundamental compatibility relations